jharwell/sierra/docs/src/glossary.rst

    Engine

-      The `context` in which experiments are run: either via a simulator of some kind, or a run-time framework for deploying code to one or more real robots.
+      The executor for experiments: either via a simulator of some kind, or a run-time framework for deploying code to one or more real robots.

       ..
 IMPORTANT:: In SIERRA terminology, engine != OS.
 A given OS such has linux might support multiple engines like ARGoS, ROS,